-For on-demand file groups, the Copy On Demand Plan Files command can be used to copy plan files between file groups.
-This command can be used in a custom task pane or ribbon tab to provide the copy functionality to the intended users.
-For more information on this command, see the Axiom Software Help files.
+For on-demand file groups, the Copy On Demand Plan Files feature can be used to copy plan files between file groups.
+This feature is available as follows:

+- The Copy On Demand Plan Files command in the Command Library can be used in a custom task pane or ribbon tab to provide copy functionality to the intended users.
+For more information on this command, see the Axiom Software Help files. - The Copy On Demand Plan Files task in Scheduler can be used to copy plan files as part of executing a Scheduler job.
+You can schedule copy operations as needed, and you can trigger copy operations using RunEvent (such as from an Axiom form).
+For more information on this command, see the Scheduler Guide.

-When setting up the command, you specify a source file group and a target file group (the user does not make these selections).
-The command does not enforce any relationship between the file groups other than they must both be on-demand file groups.
+When setting up the command or Scheduler job, you specify a source file group and a target file group.
+The copy feature does not enforce any relationship between the two file groups other than they must both be on-demand file groups.
 It is up to the solution designer to ensure that the copied plan files will operate as expected in the target file group.

-The following is a summary of how this functionality works:
+The following is an example of how this functionality works:

 - 1. The user executes the Copy On Demand Plan Files command from a custom task pane or ribbon tab. - 2.
 A dialog displays a list of plan files in the source file group.
-The user can select one or more plan files to copy to the target file group. - 3.
-When the user clicks OK to copy, one or more new records are created in the target file group, and the selected plan files are copied for use with those new records.
-The new plan files may optionally be saved after the copy in order to execute a save-to-database (this option is configured on the command, it is not a user option).
+The user can select one or more plan files to copy to the target file group.

+3. When the user clicks OK to copy, one or more new records are created in the target file group, and the selected plan files are copied for use with those new records.
+Depending on the options enabled for the command, the new plan files may be saved after the copy in order to execute a save-to-database, or a data copy utility may be run in order to copy the necessary data.